NAFTA Pros and Cons

 Why NAFTA's Six Advantages Outweigh Its Six Disadvantages

 NAFTA is also controversial.
 Politicians don't agree on whether the free trade agreement's advantages outweigh its disadvantages.
-Here they are so you can decided for yourself.
+Here they are so you can decide for yourself.

 The agreement eliminated tariffs.
 Trade between the three countries increased to $1.14 trillion in 2015.